The legislation and rules that apply

 - If the class, course or programme was not established with the intention of being “exclusively or mainly” for international students.

-- For international students who are visiting on Ministry of Education short-term visitor criteria (less than 14 calendar days) and are not charged tuition or education services fees:
+- The international students meet Ministry of Education short-term visitor criteria (less than 14 calendar days) and are not charged tuition or education services fees:

 International student visitors (external link) - Ministry of Education